lancaster-university/microbit-docs/docs/ubit/radio.md

 ### [MicroBitRadioDatagram](radiodatagram.md)
 This is the most flexible way to use the radio, and lets you easily send and receive up to 32 bytes of data at a time.
-This data can be provided as array of bytes, a text string, or [`PacketBuffer`](../data-types/packetbuffer.md).
+This data can be provided as an array of bytes, a text string, or [`PacketBuffer`](../data-types/packetbuffer.md).

 You can send a packet at any time using the `uBit.radio.datagram.send` function.